cseanburns/journal-issues/manuscript.md

-I believe that some of the big problems that science has today is the result of mimicking print-based workflows within a digital environment.
+I believe that some of the big problems that science has today is the result of mimicking those print-based workflows within a digital environment.
-The open science movement, for example, is an attempt to make more than the journal article accessible.
+The open access movement is concerned with making the journal article and other traditional scholarly end products more accessible.
-Rather, the movement is an attempt to make the entire research process more transparent.
+The open science movement is an attempt to make the entire research process more transparent.
 This is done by disseminating and communicating as much of the work flow as possible, which was not possible in the print era.
-Although there have always been barriers to access, the goal of publishing research is to promote access.
-Science is a fundamentally communicative system that requires knowledge sharing.
+Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing.
 The promise with digital technologies is to provide access to more of the research process than analog technologies could in the print era.